markwragg/markwragg.github.io/drafts/stop-downloading-my-code.md

 - **Last updated:** 10 Sep 2019
 - **Download count:** 1674

 The purpose of my SlackBot module was to provide a basic demonstration of how to setup a bot for Slack using their Real-time messaging API.
-This kind of Bot essentially monitors one or more chat channels for messages and can then respond to certain messages directed at it.
-Part of the motivation for sharing this was it was really fiddly to get working at the time.
-I blogged about it [here](https://wragg.io/powershell-slack-bot-using-the-real-time-messaging-api/).
-The version in the PowerShell Gallery (and on GitHub) is just the basic framework that you need to extend with whatever functionality you want the Bot to do.
-At the company I was working for at the time our internal version of it had that additional functionality so you could use to query for assets / tickets / changes etc. and it would make calls to other systems to retrieve the data.
+This kind of Bot essentially monitors one or more chat channels for messages (as if it were a user) and can then respond to certain messages directed at it.
+Part of the motivation for sharing this code was it was really fiddly to get working at the time (and I wanted to save others the pain).
+I originally blogged about it [here](https://wragg.io/powershell-slack-bot-using-the-real-time-messaging-api/).

+The version in the PowerShell Gallery (and on GitHub) is just a basic framework that you need to extend with whatever functionality you want the Bot to do.
+At the company I was working for at the time our internal version of it had lots of additional functionality so you could use to query for assets / tickets / changes etc (as mentioned above) and it would then make calls to other systems to retrieve that data.

 **Should you still use it?** Maybe.
 If you'd rather build something up yourself, I think its still a good starting point, although I am also not a big Slack user these days so I don't know entirely if it's still compatible with the API.
 There is a more featured alternative I can recommend though (that I suspect is also more up to date) and easier to customise/extend with additonal functionality: [PoshBot](https://github.com/poshbotio/PoshBot) by [Brandon Olin](https://github.com/devblackops).